angelariggs/angelariggs.github.io/_posts/2022-01-18-pitfalls-of-engineering-metrics.md

 - Delaying collection and use of metrics while debating the merit of metrics

 **Why do we fall for this?**
-- Seek for perfection
+- Seeking perfection

 **How can we mitigate it?**
 - Adopt agility: the muscle to learn and iterate wins over the muscle to plan everything in advance

 ## Pitfall #5: Dismissing the DORA metrics

 It can be difficult for a team to choose the metrics it should measure.
-Luckily for engineering organizations, [meticulous, peer-reviewed, scientific-based research into metrics has come up with the 4 DORA metrics, published in the book Accelerate](https://www.amazon.ca/Accelerate-Software-Performing-Technology-Organizations/dp/1942788339/ref=sr_1_1?gclid=CjwKCAiAlfqOBhAeEiwAYi43FyD7VzpshMGQw8znP5stHcEaAszI3jVvtvEbrs47RgNXuwgTuQdqzRoCYskQAvD_BwE&hvadid=284018215882&hvdev=c&hvlocphy=9000685&hvnetw=g&hvqmt=e&hvrand=13362698529454302654&hvtargid=kwd-307609789829&hydadcr=3289_10310785&keywords=accelerate+book&qid=1641998528&sr=8-1).
+Luckily for engineering organizations, [meticulous, peer-reviewed, scientific-based research into metrics has come up with the 4 DORA metrics, published in the book Accelerate](https://bookshop.org/books/accelerate-the-science-of-lean-software-and-devops-building-and-scaling-high-performing-technology-organizations-9781942788331/9781942788331).
 These are 4 fairly simple metrics that balance velocity with quality, have been shown to correlate with team performance and market share and to have causation with generative engineering culture.
 So the question for every team should be: why shouldn’t we be using the DORA metrics?

 **What are the symptoms?**
 - Long search for engineering metric (see Pitfalls [#1](#pitfall-1-measure-all-the-things), [#2](#pitfall-2-measure-only-1-category), and [#4](#pitfall-4-trying-to-find-the-perfect-metrics-or-to-measure-them-perfectly))